timsee/ArduCor/README.md

 #### Getters

+* getMainColor: returns the color used for single color routines.
-* getColor: returns the color at the given index.
+* getColor: returns the color from the `colors` array at the given index.
 * getR: returns the r value of the buffer at the given index.
 * getG: returns the g value of the buffer at the given index.
 * getB: returns the b value of the buffer at the given index.